rust-lang/book/nostarch/chapter06.md

 ```

 The `_` pattern will match any value.
 By putting it after our other arms, the
-`_` will match all the possible cases that aren't specified before it.
+`_` will match all the possible cases that aren’t specified before it.
 The `()`
 is just the unit value, so nothing will happen in the `_` case.
 This way, we
-can say that we want to do nothing for all of the possible values that we don't
+can say that we want to do nothing for all of the possible values that we don’t
 list before the `_` placeholder.

 The `match` expression can be a little wordy for the case where we only care